WICG/display-locking/README.md

 which triggers a synchronous update and render when necessary, causing the element to get updated and rendered in the next frame.

-When locked, if the element already existed in the DOM, then the visual content that was present at the time the lock was acquired is cleared, leaving only the space it takes in layout, similar to an element with `visibility: hidden;`.

-If the element was locked before being inserted into the DOM, then it is effectively inserted in a hidden state, which means the user agent does not display any content for this element or its subtree until the lock gets committed.

 The web author can also opt-in to allow display-locked elements to be **committed by the user agent in cases like focus navigation, find-in-page match navigation**, etc. so that they are properly rendered when needed in those cases.